-17) What are the most expensive villas in St Tropez?
+17) What are the most expensive villas for rent in St Tropez?

-The most expensive villas in St Tropez are priced at over 100,000 EUR/week to rent in the summer.
-Two of the most expensive villas offered by St Tropez House include Villa Ama Pampelonne, a stunning seven-bedroom (plus staff accommodation) villa taking modern luxury to a new level, and Villa Imagine an exquisite 1160 m2 villa located in the prestigious, and expensive domain Les Parcs de Saint Tropez enjoying 360° sea views.
+The most expensive villas in St Tropez sit within the price range of 100,000 EUR/week – 500,000 EUR/week to rent in the summer.
+An example of these villas offered by St Tropez House include Villa Ama Pampelonne, a stunning seven-bedroom (plus staff accommodation) villa taking modern luxury to a new level, and Villa Imagine an exquisite 1160 m2 villa located in the prestigious, and expensive domain Les Parcs de Saint Tropez enjoying 360° sea views.

 18) How to rent a villa in St Tropez?